maxcrous/multiview_notebooks/README.md

 - Perspective-n-point (PnP) algorithm
 - Levenberg–Marquardt optimization
 - Epipolar geometry
-- Relative poses from stereo views (w. fundamental matrix)
+- Relative cam 2 pose from stereo views w. fundamental matrix
+- Relative cam 2 pose from stereo views w. homography
 - Bundle adjustment
 - Structure from motion

+**Note** Notebook 5 is working but not as tidy as the rest (yet).
+This notebook covers the Faugeras method to infer relative pose from a homography.

 ## How to run
 The notebooks can be run in the browser by clicking the binder badge